c4chaos-io/trillions-per-second/src/00_front_matter/05_epigraph.md

 > RENDER ENGINE: STOPPED
 > STATUS: UNCONDITIONED...

-"There is, monks, that dimension where there is neither earth, nor water, nor fire, nor wind... neither this world, nor the next, nor both.
+*"There is, monks, that dimension where there is neither earth, nor water, nor fire, nor wind... neither this world, nor the next, nor both.*

- I call it neither a coming, nor a going, nor a standing still.
+*I call it neither a coming, nor a going, nor a standing still.
 It is without support, without occurrence, without object.
- Just this is the end of suffering."
+Just this is the end of suffering."*

-       — The Prime User (Buddha)
+**The Prime User (Buddha)**
-          (System Log: Udāna, 8.1)
+**(System Log: Udāna, 8.1)**

 ----------------------------------------------------